Collateral Ligament Tears of the Finger

 In each of the fingers (index, middle, ring and pinky) there are three joints called the distal interphalangeal (DIP), proximal interphalangeal (PIP), and metacarpophalangeal (MCP) joint.
 The thumb has two joints, the interphalangeal (IP) and MCP joint.
 Collateral ligaments are like leather bands of strong tissue connecting the bones in each of those joints that help to stabilize the joint throughout movement.

 Injury to the collateral ligament occurs when there is a force in a direction different from the normal motion of the joint that is large enough to tear the ligament.
-This is most commonly caused by a fall onto an outstretched hand, a finger getting caught on a something, or a dog leash wrapped around a finger that gets pulled.
+This is most commonly caused by a fall onto an outstretched hand, a finger getting caught on something, or a dog leash wrapped around a finger that gets pulled.
 Patients often self-diagnose themselves with a “jammed finger."
 Extreme trauma can actually cause the joint to dislocate.

 Patients with collateral ligament injuries of the finger may experience pain and tenderness on the side of the finger joint.
 A feeling of instability may be present when opening and closing the fingers and pinching objects.
 In addition, patients may notice swelling or bruising at the affected area.

 Initial evaluation of the injury starts with a physical exam of the fingers in order to assess for ligament instability or laxity.
 Provocative testing of the ligament will be performed by applying stress to the ligament at the involved joint(s) of the affected finger and comparing it to the unaffected finger.
 An assessment is made to determine whether the ligament is sprained (stretched or partially torn) or if it's completely torn.
-This is made based on the degree of gapping or instability.
+This is based on the degree of gapping or instability.

 An x-ray will typically be ordered to rule out a fracture.